 Tina has been dancing and falling in love with west coast swing for 9 years.
 She loves being out on the dance floor and that’s where you will find her, teaching and dancing.
 She teaches privates and WCS in various locations.
 She currently is the President of the Greater Phoenix West Coast Swing Club.

-We are so happy to welcome Caroline Monterubio Skaar to the WCS community in the Valley and to our roster of Instructors.
+We are so happy to welcome All Star dancer, Caroline Monterubio Skaar to the WCS community in the Valley and to our roster of Instructors.

 Caroline is full of bubbly energy and is known for her creative shaping and graceful movement.
 She is from Norway, where she went to dance school full-time (her favorite subjects where Jazz, Modern, and Hip Hop).
 After intensive training in solo movement, she focused on partner styles like salsa, zouk, kizomba, blues and bachata (which she won second place in the Norwegian championships).

 She loved the playful style of West Coast Swing and decided to specialize in it.
 Caroline travelled to WCS-events around the world non-stop for 1 year to learn from champion instructors.
 Caroline now competes at the All-Star level in Jack and Jills (social competitions) and in the Showcase (routine division with lifts) at the US Open and NASDE circuit.
 Her favorite thing to do is to teach privates and Pro-Am routines as that is were she feels she can help a dancer grow the most.
 Her goal is for you to leave her class with universal dance knowledge that you can use to express yourself in any type of dance.